 As with many sub-categories of the tech industry, Japanese companies are unrivaled.
 And their expertise on loneliness is probably a consequence of the country's unique relationship with it.
 Japan has the fastest aging population in the world.
 Currently, more than a quarter of its citizens are 65 or older, a share that is expected to rise to 40% by 2050.

 The circumstance gave rise to an entire induced.
 There are companies that sell insurance to apartment owners, offering to take care of tenants who die and pay for several months of missed rent.

 Japan also has solutions to loneliness in the entertainment branch.
 I think of Hatsune Miku, the holographic pop star who opened Lady Gaga's tour and sells shows around the world, despite not being human.

-What you may not know is that this 2.800-year-old blue-haired eternal lady can be a companion.
-For around € XNUMX plus a monthly subscription, buyers can purchase a “black sphere” containing Miku: a girlfriend in the house.
+What you may not know is that this 2.800-year-old blue-haired eternal lady can serve as a companion.
+For around € XNUMX plus a monthly subscription, buyers can purchase a "black sphere" containing Miku: a girlfriend in the house.

 The pet seal robot